Transport in Israel: Cycling

 Tel Aviv has a growing network of bike paths, with more than over 360 kilometers (224 miles) existing or planned.
 In April 2011, Tel Aviv municipality launched Tel-O-Fun, a bicycle sharing system, in which 150 stations of bicycles for rent were installed within the city limits.
 Jerusalem has over 125 kilometers (78 miles) of cycleways, either existing or planned.
 Additionally, Jerusalem also has a bicycle sharing program called Jerufun.

 National Bike Trail

-The National Bike Trail, when completed will take riders from the southern city of Eilat to the border with Lebanon, passing though Jerusalem, Tel Aviv and several other cities.
+The National Bike Trail, when completed will take riders from the southern city of Eilat to the border with Lebanon, passing through Jerusalem, Tel Aviv and several other cities.
+The trail will extend over 1,200 kilometers across Israel, like the Israel National Trail, from Eilat to Mount Hermon.
+It will be composed of 27 segments, passing through Jerusalem, Tel Aviv, and the Golan Heights.

+In December 2011, the Jewish National Fund opened a 32 kilometer dual-path bike trail that passes through the western portion of the Ben Shemen Forest and continues on through the Modi’in area.
+In December 2014, eight sections, spanning 400 km from Mitzpe Ramon to Eilat, were open for riding across the Negev desert.
+As of July 2020, about 400 km have been opened, connecting Arad to Mishor Amiaz and the Sde Boker Seminary to Eilat.

 Ofnidan (Greater Tel Aviv Cycle Network)

 The Field Route of the Ofnidan inter-urban cycle network passes over Yehudit Bridge in Tel Aviv-Jaffa.

 As of 2021, construction was underway on Ofnidan, a cycle network of seven inter-urban routes connecting the cities of the Tel Aviv Metropolitan Area, with some segments already open.